sfeir-open-source/sfeir-school-rxjs/docs/markdown/05-factory-subject/05-time.md

 **List of operators using schedulers:**

 ```
-bindCallback / bindNodeCallback /combineLatest / concat
+bindCallback / bindNodeCallback / combineLatest / concat
-empty / from / fromPromise / interval /merge / of
+empty / from / fromPromise / interval / merge / of
 range / throw / timer
 ```